Compare electricity prices

 - Lighting – this accounts for around 5% of your total energy bill.

-- Cooking – kitchen appliances including kettles, ovens, hobs and microwaves make up 4% of a typical household energy bill.
+- Cooking – kitchen appliances including kettles, ovens, hobs and microwaves make up about 4% of a typical household energy bill.

 Find out more about which appliances use the most electricity

-How to save on your electricity bill
+How to get a cheaper electricity bill

 There are plenty of ways to cut down on your electricity use, which in turn can drive down the cost of your bills.
-Here are some simple tips that can help you keep costs down:
+Here are some simple tips that can help you keep electricity costs down:

 Know how much you use

-Smart meters come with an in-home display, so you can see how much electricity you’re using in real time, identify energy-hungry appliances and get ideas for where to cut back.
-Smart meters are free and send readings straight to your provider so you don’t need to take manual readings.
+Smart meters come with an in-home display, so you can see how much electricity you’re using in real time.
+That can help you identify energy-hungry appliances and get ideas for where to cut back.

 Swap to energy-saving lightbulbs